 - 1. Recent Tournament Performance against OUTSIDE competition - 2.
-USCF Ratings factored for currency, provisional ratings, frequency, accuracy. - 3.
+USCF Ratings factored for currency, provisional ratings, frequency of play, and accuracy. - 3.
 Consistent Performance over time against teammates - 4.
 Other factors----tournament experience, maturity

 Things to AVOID in the ranking process: